Thomas Bramwell Welch: Post-church career

 Welch attended New York Central Medical College (Syracuse campus), becoming a physician in Penn Yan, New York.
 In 1856, he moved to Winona, Minnesota, where he opened a drugstore and advertised himself as a surgeon-dentist.
 He was elected to the Winona Public School Board in 1862.
-The next year he opened a larger office in Winona equiped to make customized "artificial teeth on Vulcanized rubber plates" and offered to provide lodging to patients who travelled there.
+The next year he opened a larger office in Winona equipped to make customized "artificial teeth on Vulcanized rubber plates" and offered to provide lodging to patients who travelled there.

 Juice

 In 1864, the General Conference of the Methodist Episcopal Church expressly recommended that "in all cases the pure juice of the grape be used in the celebration of the Lord's Supper."
 In 1865, Welch relocated to Vineland, New Jersey, where a sister already resided, and became a member of Vineland Methodist Episcopal Church, where he served as a communion steward.
 Then in 1869, Welch invented a method of pasteurizing grape juice so that fermentation was stopped, and the drink was non-alcoholic.
 He persuaded local churches to adopt this non-alcoholic wine for communion services, calling it "Dr. Welch's Unfermented Wine."